What is a PAT Tester?

 What does a PAT tester do?

 Portable electrical appliances come with certain safety parameters pre-installed by the manufacturer.
-These parameters then must be checked periodically via a PAT tester to determine whether they still meet the Australian workplace safety standards.
+These parameters then must be checked periodically to determine whether they still meet the Australian workplace safety standards - and that's where a PAT Tester comes in.

 The following are some of the more common tests that a PAT tester can perform: